The National Biodiversity Network wants to recognise significant achievement and celebrate success in wildlife recording and information sharing.

 So, to do this, the NBN Trust set up a national award scheme, in 2015, in partnership with the Biological Records Centre and the National Forum for Biological Recording.
 These awards are made annually to individuals, groups of people or organisations that are making outstanding contributions to wildlife recording and improving our understanding of the natural world.

-However, the shortlisted 2019 Finalists in each Award category have now been announced.
-The achievements of the winners will be celebrated at a special Awards ceremony on Wednesday 13 November, as part of the 2019 NBN Conference in Nottingham.
+The winners of the NBN Awards for Wildlife Recording 2019 were announced on Wednesday 13 November, as part of the 2019 NBN Conference in Nottingham.

 2019 Award categories

 - NBN Award for wildlife recording – terrestrial (open to individuals 21 years +)

 - NBN Award for wildlife recording – marine (open to individuals 21 years +)

 - NBN Group Award (no age restrictions)